DelvinGambiza/YouTube-data-analysis-for-content-strategy/README.md

-# Youtube data analysis for content creation strategy
+# 🎥 YouTube data analysis for content creation strategy

-__Overview__
+## 📖 Overview
 This project explores trends in YouTube videos to identify key factors influencing engagement metrics such as views, likes, and dislikes.
-Using the USvideos dataset, the analysis reveals insights into how categories, metadata, and timing contribute to video performance.
+Using the `USvideos` dataset, the analysis reveals insights into how categories, metadata, and timing contribute to video performance.
 Python was used for preprocessing and statistical analysis, while Tableau facilitated interactive visualizations.

-*Key Objectives*
+---

+## 🎯 Key Objectives
 1. Understand how video categories impact engagement (views, likes, and dislikes).
 2. Analyze the influence of metadata (e.g., title length, description length, tag count) on performance.
 3. Investigate time-related trends, such as how quickly videos become trending.
 4. Visualize and interpret data for actionable insights using Tableau.

- *Highlights*

-Impact of Category and Channel on Views
+---

+## 🔑 Highlights
+### Category-Based Analysis
+- **Worksheet: Average likes per category**
-Analyzed the average views, likes, dislikes, and comments across categories.
-Observed that genres like Comedy tend to attract higher views.
+  Explores the distribution of likes across different video categories.
+Categories like Comedy and Entertainment exhibit higher average likes.

-Effect of Title, Description, and Tags
+- **Worksheet: Average likes/dislikes per category - US**
+  Highlights the relationship between likes and dislikes for different content genres.

+### Time to Trending
+- **Worksheet: Average time to become a trending video by category**
+  Examines the average time videos from different categories take to trend.
+Insights reveal that some categories trend faster than others.
+- **Worksheet: Average views by grouping based on time to trend**
+  Groups videos by their trending speed and analyzes their average views.

+### Viewership Patterns
+- **Worksheet: Average views per category - US**
+  Analyzes the average views for each category to identify the most popular genres.

+---

+## 🛠 Tools and Technologies
+- **Python**: Data cleaning and regression analysis using Pandas, NumPy, Matplotlib, and Seaborn.
+- **Tableau**: Interactive visualizations for category-wise performance and time-to-trend analysis.
+- **Dataset**: `USvideos.csv` (YouTube trending video data for the U.S.).

+---

+## 🎨 Visualizations
+- **Category-wise Engagement**: Bar charts and line graphs comparing views, likes, and dislikes across categories.
+- **Time to Trend Analysis**: Grouped averages visualized to assess timing's impact on video success.
-Conducted regression analysis to study the effects of title length, description length, and tag count.
-Found a slight positive impact of description length and tag count on views.
+- **Metadata Effects**: Regression analysis plots showcasing the role of title length, description length, and tag count.

-Time Until Trending

-Explored the relationship between the time it takes to trend and viewership.
-Identified a weak positive correlation, suggesting other factors are more influential.

-Correlation Analysis

-Discovered that likes, dislikes, and comment counts have a strong correlation with views, while tag count, title length, and description length have minimal effects.

-*Tools and Technologies*

-	•	Python Libraries: Pandas, NumPy, Matplotlib, Seaborn, WordCloud

-	•	Visualization: Tableau

-*Notable Visualizations*

-	•	Category-wise average views and engagement metrics

-	•	Regression plots showcasing the effect of metadata on views

-	•	Correlation heatmaps of key variables

-	•	Tableau dashboards for interactive exploration

-*Conclusion*
+---

+## 📈 Conclusion
-This project provides actionable insights into YouTube video performance, emphasizing the importance of likes, dislikes, and comments as key drivers of engagement.
-The analysis also highlights the limited influence of metadata elements like title length and tag count on viewership.
+This project demonstrates the importance of video categories and engagement metrics (likes and dislikes) in predicting video performance.
+It also shows the importance of maximizing engagement as soon as content is published since peak viewrship occurs in the first week of publishing.While metadata elements like title length and tag count have limited influence, timing plays a significant role in shaping viewership patterns.
+The Tableau workbook provides an interactive way to explore these findings.

-*Repository Contents*

-	•	Jupyter Notebook: Detailed Python-based analysis

-	•	Tableau Workbook: Interactive visualizations
+---

+## 📂 Repository Contents
+- **Jupyter Notebook**: Python-based analysis and preprocessing steps
+- **Tableau Workbook**: `youtubeStatsUS.twb`, containing interactive worksheets
-	•	Dataset: In data.zip folder
+- **Dataset**: In data.zip folder

-	•	README: Project documentation
+- **README**: Comprehensive project documentation

+---